ZoeWolter/doc-ana/README.md

 ├── doc-ana
 │   ├── code --------------- folder which contains the code
 │   │   ├── processing.py ---------- code for preprocessing and BERTopic modelling
+│   │   ├── dataloader.py ---------- data for 50 topics from BERTopic with preprocessed data
-│   ├── data --------------- folder which contains the data (can be found in cloud due to Git LFS storage limits) │   │   ├── BERTopic_50 ------------ data for 50 topic from BERTopic with preprocessed data │   │   ├── BERTopic_50_raw_data --- data for 50 topic from BERTopic with unprocessed data
+│   ├── data --------------- folder which contains the data (can be found in cloud due to Git LFS storage limits) │   │   ├── BERTopic_50 ------------ data for 50 topics from BERTopic with preprocessed data │   │   ├── BERTopic_50_raw_data --- data for 50 topics from BERTopic with unprocessed data
 │   │   ├── askmen.csv ------------- AskMen subreddit data
 │   │   ├── askwomen.csv ----------- AskWomen subreddit data
 │   │   ├── topics_raw_data.csv ---- topics, count, embeddings etc. of unprocessed data
 │   │   ├── topics.csv ------------- topics, count, embeddings etc. of preprocessed data
 │   │   ├── eng_stop_words.txt ----- file with English stopwords
-│   │   ├── dataloader.py --- data for 50 topic from BERTopic with preprocessed data
 │   ├── img ---------------- folder with all images from analysis with preprocessed data │   ├── img_raw_data ------- folder with all images from analysis with unprocessed data │   ├── d3.js -------------- d3 library